Illyum/l2t/README.md

 var parseResult = lineParser.Parse(line);
 var order = parseResult.Instance;
 ```
 At this point, `order.OrderId` holds the integer value 10248, `order.Freight` holds the decimal value 1.10, `order.ShipAddress` holds the string value "Address X" and `order.DeliveryDate` holds the DateTime value October 10th 2010.
-Of course, any of the .NET CLR types can be used as needed and depending on the field values to be read.
+Of course, only currently supported .NET CLR types can be used as needed (see Scope section) and depending on the field values to be read.

 An `InvalidOperationException` with message "Values mismatch fields definition" will be thrown if the number of values read doesn't match the number of properties.